Leica Geosystems Pledges Continued Support for National Law Enforcement Officers Memorial Fund

 Leica Geosystems, the world leader in 3D laser scanning solutions for public safety applications, is known for its high precision, excellent quality and reliability, and streamlined workflows, as well as outstanding customer service.
-Recent innovations with transformative applications in public safety include the BLK360 imaging laser scanner, which offers simple push-button operation in a compact design; the GS18 T, an extremely fast GNSS RTK rover that is immune to magnetic disturbances and doesn’t require leveling; the Pegasus:Backpack, a wearable reality capture sensor platform that collects georeferenced panoramic images synced to point clouds for easy and complete scene documentation; and the ScanStation P50, a long-range professional 3D laser scanner that collects high-quality, high-accuracy data at a range of more than 1 km.
+Recent innovations with transformative applications in public safety include high-speed, easy-to-use laser scanners that offer simple operation in a compact design; GNSS RTK rovers that are immune to magnetic disturbances and doesn’t require leveling (and, more recently, GNSS with visual positioning capabilities); wearable and handheld mobile reality capture sensors that collect georeferenced panoramic images synced to point clouds for easy and complete scene documentation; and long-range professional 3D laser scanners that collect high-quality, high-accuracy data at a range of more than 1 km.
 The continued donations from Leica Geosystems will help the Memorial Fund launch the Museum, collect and preserve historical law enforcement artifacts, develop insightful programming, and maintain the National Law Enforcement Officers Memorial.

 “More than 900,000 sworn law enforcement officers currently serve in the United States.
 Many of these men and women put their lives on the line every day, and they deserve our gratitude and respect,” said Chuck Coiner, manager of the Leica Geosystems Public Safety Group.
 “The Memorial Fund plays a valuable role in recognizing their contribution and sacrifice.
 We are honored to be able to continue our support of this worthy cause.”